-Joênia Batista de Carvalho (recipient of the Reebok Human Rights Award in 2004) is a Rainforest Defender, placing her life on the line to defend her community and save our forests.
+Joênia Wapixana (Joenia Batista de Carvalho) is the first indigenous woman elected to the Chamber of Deputies (the Brazilian Congress), the first indigenous lawyer in Brazil and a recipient of the Reebok Human Rights Award in 2004.
+She is also a Rainforest Defender, placing her life on the line to defend her community and save our forests.

 Against incredible odds in a country where indigenous youth rarely have the opportunity to complete High School, Joênia put herself through law school, becoming the first female indigenous lawyer in Brazil.
 Fueled on by her determination and sense of justice, Joênia dedicated herself to fighting not only for her family but for the whole indigenous population of Roraima.
 “I use the knowledge I acquired to benefit those from my community who didn’t have the same chance to study.”